arttatum/HuffmanEncoding/README.md

 2) At each (right|left) traversal, a (0|1) is added to the candidate encoding.

 In this solution, the encoded_token<->original_token relationships are saved into two maps to enable:
-- Efficient encoding of large text files, without multiple traversals of the Tree
+- Efficient encoding of large text files, without multiple traversals of the Tree.
-- Serialisation of the encoding->original mapping, which is saved with the encoded text, and used by the tool in decode mode.
+- Serialisation of the encoding->original mapping, which is saved with the encoded text, then used by the tool during decompression.